The Eyres have authored dozens of books on parenting and families. They founded a preschool program that focused on social and emotional joy.

 One of the Eyres' "Values of Being," courage can impact one's life in many ways.
 It is a tremendous contributor to another value, positivity, and can give kids the freedom to express their creativity.

-Another "Values of Being," honesty is a crucial element of communication, an important 21st-century skill.
+Another "Value of Being," honesty is a crucial element of communication, an important 21st-century skill.
 It is part of the makeup of anyone with integrity and is the beginning of the ability to make and keep commitments.

 The value of grit has gained enormous traction in the education system in the United States.
 Being able to achieve one's goals requires the sort of persistence that grit exemplifies.